AVID Class of 2021: Jennifer Egan

 February 4th & 13th – The AVID coordinators will hold family meetings at the high schools to explain the program and the recruitment process.
 Attendance at one of these meetings is mandatory.
 Portfolio applications will be distributed at these meeting.

 The AVID coordinators will explain the program and recruitment process during the following mandatory family meetings (applicants must attend one).
 Portfolio applications will be distributed.

 AVID is a program targeting the academic middle students.
-It serves over 19% of the PVHS student body.
-PVHS AVID recruits 8th graders with a target GPA range of 2.5 to 3.0 who have the desire to go to college as well as the willingness to work hard.
+It serves approximately 13% of the PVHS student body.
+The PVHS AVID program recruits 8th grade students with a grade point average (GPA) range of 2.5 to 3.2 who have the desire to attend college with a commitment to work hard.
 These students have the capability of completing a rigorous curriculum.
-However, in middle school they were falling short of their potential.
-AVID increases rigor by providing a challenging curriculum, teaching study skills and organization as well as offering academic support.
-As a result, students in the PVHS AVID program maintain an average GPA of 3.3 with 89% passing all of their classes with C’s or better.
-46% of juniors and seniors have taken at least 1 advanced placement class.
+In middle school, however, they fall short of this potential.

-AVID parents support their students by encouraging them to achieve academically.
-They participate in the site team meetings as well as maintain regular contact with the elective teachers and AVID coordinator.
-Many parents and students participate in AVID family events (i.e.: September parent night, car wash and banquet).
+AVID parents support their students by encouraging academic achievement.
+They participate in site team meetings, as well as maintain regular contact with the elective teachers and the AVID coordinator.
+AVID family events draw many parents and students to participate.

 AVID Site Team

 AVID elective teachers, administrators, counselors, content teachers, students, parents, and tutors make up the site team.
 The site team meets monthly to evaluate and make improvements to the AVID program.
 Additionally, the team works to ensure annual certification.